-Holly James is a graduate of the Urdang Academy, receiving her training right in the heart of the West End courtesy of one of the finest performing arts schools in the UK.
-She is joined on its list of alumni by such West End stage performers as Victoria Hamilton-Barritt, David Page, Leanne Pinder and Nathan Amzi.
+Holly James received her training courtesy of one of the finest performing arts schools in the UK: Urdang Academy.
+Upon graduation, she joined a list of alumni that includes such fellow West End performers as Victoria Hamilton-Barritt, David Page, Leanne Pinder and Nathan Amzi.

-She was back in the West End in 2006, performing at the Savoy Theatre in Trevor Nunn’s revival of the Gershwins’ Porgy and Bess.
-As a swing and also dance captain for the production, she can be proud of the great reviews that it received, with critic Paul Taylor for The Independent praising the ‘vibrant dancing that pulses with sassiness and sex.”
-Nunn’s musical theatre adaption of the opera, which was led by Clarke Peters and Nicola Hughes in the (respective) titles roles, was ultimately unable to survive on good reviews alone however and the production ended its run early.
+She was back in the West End in 2006, performing at the Savoy Theatre in Trevor Nunn’s revival of the Gershwin’s Porgy and Bess as a swing, and also dance captain for the production.
+The production was led by Clarke Peters and Nicola Hughes in the titles roles and generally well received, but was ultimately unable to survive on good reviews alone and ended its run five months early on 5th May 2007.

-The musical’s end didn’t stop James though.
+The musical’s premature closure didn’t stop James though.
 She continued making strides in the industry by joining the company of another West End show, this time in the original London production of Hairspray! at the Shaftesbury Theatre.
-Opening in October 2007, she performed as one of the Dynamites and appeared alongside a stellar cast which included Michael Ball (Edna Turnblad), Mel Smith (Wilbur Turnblad), Rachel Wooding (Amber), Ben James-Ellis (Link) and then-newcomer Leanne Jones as Tracy.
-The production was won several Olivier Awards, including ‘Best New Musical’ and ran for nearly 2 ½ years before closing in March 2010.
+Opening on 11th October 2007, she performed as one of the Dynamites and appeared alongside a stellar cast which included Michael Ball (Edna Turnblad), Mel Smith (Wilbur Turnblad), Rachel Wooding (Amber), Ben James-Ellis (Link) and then-newcomer Leanne Jones as Tracy.
+The production won several Olivier Awards, including ‘Best New Musical’ and ran for nearly two and a half years.

-After her time in the show, it was back to the road for James with the UK tour of Fame, in which she played the role of fame-obsessed dancer Carmen Diaz.
-Then her travels continued in another touring show, as she joined the stadium tour of Lloyd Webber’s Cats.
-She performed in a principal role for the production, playing ‘skittish’ Queen’ cat Demeter.
+After spending a year in the show she went back on the road with the UK tour of Fame, in which she played the role of dancer Carmen Diaz.
+She then continued her travels by joining the stadium tour of the musical Cats, playing the principal role of the ‘skittish’ Demeter.

 In 2009, she was part of the Peter Pan musical adaption at The Curve, Leicester.
-Starring Spencer Charles Noll as eternally youthful title character, the show was well received and James was once again noticed for her performance as the Native American princess Tiger Lilly; The Public Reviews’ 4* review named her as ‘a most accomplished performer’ and praised her dancing skills and ‘excellent stage presence’.
+Starring Spencer Charles Noll in the title role, the show was well received and James herself was praised for her performance as the Native American princess Tiger Lilly.